The following definitions apply to the Medical Plan. See "Definitions" for the Health Care Program for additional definitions that apply.

 Center of Expertise - means a facility approved by the Plan for designated procedures, based on the facility's experience, success rate, and treatment options available.
 See "Centers of Expertise" for more information.

 Coinsurance - means the percentage of the Allowable Charge that is your responsibility for an eligible expense.
-For emergency room services, any coinsurance required applies to the ER facility charge and other ER-related charges, such as physician, radiologist, and lab.

 Combined Medical/Prescription Out-of-Pocket Limit - see “Annual Out-of-Pocket Limits."